LegallyNotBlonde/Fire-Analysis/README.md

 * Using code, we extracted this data into Excel, parsed the relevant pages, and transformed it into key metrics using Pandas libraries.
 * We then created an SQL schema to store the data and used JavaScript to build HTML pages with interactive dashboards.
 * Pandas was also used for various visualizations.
 Due to our group's limited size and time constraints, we divided the project into smaller tasks, allowing us to work in parallel.
-* This approach has lead to multiple code files in this repository.
+* This approach has led to multiple code files in this repository.

 ### Purpose